 even better prices when we get down there sometime in September.

-We left JBER at 12:25 PM and arrived at our overnight parking
+We left JBER at after lunch and arrived at our overnight parking

-area at 5:10 PM with two stops at Denali viewpoints (MP 134 and
+area later in the afternoon, with two stops at Denali viewpoints (MP 134 and

 162).
 We couldn't see the mountain at the south viewpoint because of

 Mountains in the foreground blocked most of Denali at the north